SourcePond/jenkins-maven-plugin/README.md

 | **trustStorePassword** | Specifies the password for the trust-store to be used by the CLI trustStore.
 This parameter will be passed as "-Djavax.net.ssl.trustStorePassword" option to the JVM which runs the CLI.
 According to keytool the password must be at least 6 characters. |

 ## Properties
 The configuration described above can also be done through properties.
-Properties can be defined through the pom.xml, settings.xml, or, can be passed as command line arguments.
+Properties can be defined within the pom.xml, settings.xml, or, can be passed as command line arguments.
 Following table shows which configuration element corresponds to which property:

 | Configuration element | Property |
 | ---------------------- | ----------- |